 As an NRI what are some of the major dissimilarities you notice in the Indian working culture when compared to the rest of the world?

 In Gulf, Fridays and Saturdays are off which is one of the major dissimilarities.
-NRI and the Indian working culture is almost the same but the work here is a little more tedious.
-People try to adapt to this work culture even though it can be hard because of the working hours, hot weather and many more things.
+NRI and the Indian working culture are almost the same but the work here is a little more tedious.
+People try to adapt to this work culture even though it can be hard because of the working hours, hot weather, and many more things.